AshLLM/Project-Gutenberg-Slice-wLLMs/README.md

 - Each run makes 6 OpenAI API calls, so it'll cost a small amount depending on your plan.
 - `helper.py` can be imported into other notebooks if you want to reuse the utilities.
-- Learning/portfolio project — not production-ready.
+- This is a learning/portfolio project for demo purposes — not production ready.